 Great For:

-• People who love trying the latest innovations
+• Folks who like trying the latest innovations

 Not Recommended For:

-• People who don’t want to pay for a monthly subscription
+• Folks who want to avoid monthly subscriptions

-• People who want an air bike like the Rogue Echo
+• People who want one of the best air bikes (like the Rogue Echo)

 How Big is the Bowflex VeloCore?

 Since part of the draw of this bike is the leaning feature, you’ll have to account for the needed extra space when determining where to put the VeloCore.
-The dimensions of the bike are pretty standard at 59.8″ L x 24.1″ W x 55.3″ H. However, you’ll need a total of 48.4” width-wise so you can comfortably utilize the leaning component.
+The dimensions of the bike are pretty standard at 59 inches long, 24 inches wide, and 55 inches tall.
+However, you’ll need a total of 48.4 inches width-wise so you can comfortably utilize the leaning component.

 The VeloCore also must be plugged into an outlet to work, so you’ll need to account for the rather short plug and situate it accordingly.